MorganKryze/Email-Signature-Generator/README.md

   facebook: https://facebook.com/example
   youtube: None #https://youtube.com/example
 ```

-*To change the social media links, just replace the links with your own.
-If you don't want to display a social media, just comment it out with a `#` or replace the link with `None`.*
+> [!NOTE]
+> You can switch the order of the social media by changing the order of the lines.

 ### Supported social media